-Living donors are usually between 18 and 60 years of age and are often close relatives of the intended recipient.
+Living donors are usually between the ages of 18 and 60 year old.
 However, acceptable ages may vary by transplant center and the health of the donor candidate.

-The prospective donor must have a compatible blood type, and in the case of kidney donation, tissue type, as determined by lab tests of the donor and recipient.
+The prospective donor must have several points of compatibility including a compatible blood type, tissue type, and other markers.

-The donor candidate is carefully evaluated by lab tests, a physical examination, and a psychosocial examination to ensure that the candidate is healthy enough to donate and that he or she is making an informed decision.
+The donor candidate is carefully evaluated by lab tests, physical examination, and psychological evaluation to ensure that the candidate is healthy enough to donate and that he or she is making an informed decision.
 The decision about whether to accept the donor is then made by the health care team at the transplant center.

 Please note: It is illegal to sell human organs for the purpose of transplantation.
 Federal law stipulates that no person may be paid and/or receive valuable consideration for donating an organ.